 Grief is both a physical and emotional reaction to the loss of a loved one.
 Because grief can happen for a lot of different reasons, and each person has different ways to cope with that grief, it can take some time for anyone who’s dealing with grief.

 Well-known psychiatrist, Elizabeth Kubler-Ross, developed the idea of the five stages of grief.
 The five stages of grief – shock/denial, anger, anxiety, depression and acceptance – were explained as a step-by-step process that grieving individuals would go through.

 But, we now acknowledge that grief is not so simple.
 Some may find their experience mirrors the stages outlined by Kubler-Ross but others may find they experience two stages or skip all but one.
 Grief is unpredictable and there is no right way to feel grief.

 The important thing to remember is that we will experience grief at some point in our lives, and while it is different for everyone, there are ways to ease the pain of your journey.

 Here are some tips to consider if you’re dealing with grief, so you can focus on health and healing.

 Many people who are struggling with the death of a loved one try to avoid it or ignore their grief altogether.
 And although this may make you feel better able to cope with it at first, the reality is that it’s not very healthy and may even hinder you from completely accepting it.

-No matter the distractions you try to set up for yourself, you have to give yourself time to feels the emotions and acceptance them, whatever they may be.
+No matter the distractions you try to set up for yourself, you have to give yourself time to feel the emotions and accept them, whatever they may be.
 It may take you weeks, months, or years to feel like you have finally accepted the matter.

 The most important thing to remember is that every day you are healing, take one day at a time.
 Grief is very individualised, it’s complicated, and it’s also intensely personal.